Tutor Handbook

 Do:

 • Be encouraging, but DON’T give false hope about a grade a student might expect to receive after working with you.
-If a student directly asks you what grade you think he or she ought to receive, tell the student that the question is impossible for you to answer.
+If a student directly asks you what grade you think they ought to receive, tell the student that the question is impossible for you to answer.

 • Encourage independence.
-You do not want the student to rely on you at all times.
+You do not want the student to always rely on you.
 Let them know that they must put forth effort to benefit from tutoring.
 Encourage students to focus on learning how to learn.

 • Allow for periods of silence.
-Avoid feeling like you have to interrupt a moment of silence by talking.
+Avoid feeling like you must interrupt a moment of silence by talking.
 Allow the student to reflect on the subject at hand before going on.
 Consider the percentage of time you talk versus the time the student talks.

 • Admit mistakes.
 We all make them, and you will make some while you are here.

 • If you get to a topic or section within the course that you are completely unfamiliar with, do not direct the tutee to their instructor.
-Contact your coordinator for help.
-We may need to switch the student to another tutor, and that is okay!
+Direct the tutee to another tutor or do your best to assist the tutee with the resources that you have (such as helping the tutee look up information in their textbook).
+Contact a Coordinator for help.

 • Communicate quickly with any ethical or personal concern.
 (As a peer tutor, a fellow student may disclose information that is beyond the scope of your role.
 Due to the variability of situations and the individuality of our students, it is impossible to train peer tutors to handle every scenario that may arise.
 However, do not hesitate to reach out to staff for guidance, support, and next steps.)